dgpatelgit/crda-pypi-demo/README.md

-# crda-pypi-demo
+# f8a-pypi-insights
-Demo repository to show case code ready dependency analytics
+This demo repository contains the code for sample python flask app.